 The speakers on the MacBook are a pleasant surprise.
 Usually laptops of this size skimp on sound, but that’s not the case here.
 The single speaker grille running along the top-edge of the keyboard produces bright, resonant sound, with remarkable clarity — no matter how high or low the volume.
 Speaking of volume, the MacBook’s humble little speakers are more than capable of filling a room with sound.

 Quick, and quicker

-The MacBook features an Intel Core m3 processor, which doesn’t exactly inspire confidence.
-As a low-powered mobile processor optimized for battery life over raw performance, it lacks the punch and horsepower of Intel’s Core i5 and Core i7 processors, but during everyday use it’s a surprisingly strong performer.
+The MacBook features a 7th-gen Intel Core m3 processor, which doesn’t exactly inspire confidence.
+Even the new MacBook Air has an 8th-generation version of the Intel’s low-power CPU.
+As an efficient mobile processor optimized for battery life over raw performance, the Core m3 lacks the punch and horsepower of Intel’s Core i5 and Core i7 processors, but during everyday use it’s a surprisingly strong performer.